drgs100/git-notes/branching.md

 About to start working on a new work item?

-1. Pull master branch from DevOps (origin) `git pull origin master`
+1. Pull master branch down from DevOps (origin) `git pull origin master`
 2. Create and checkout a new branch `git checkout -b "new-branch"` (see below for naming)
 3. Get some work done
 4. Make a commit `git commit -m "Commit message #234"` (see below for commit message)
 5. Push branch to origin `git push origin new-branch`
-6. Repeat steps 3-5.
+6. Repeat steps 3-5*.
 7. When feature or bug is complete make a pull request in DevOps
 8. Start all over again with new work item

-- It is also worth making regular merges from master
+*It is also worth making regular merges from master

+- `git checkout master`
 - `git pull origin master`
+- `git checkout new-branch`
-    - 'git
+- `git merge master`

 ## Naming convention for branches